 Potty Training in 3 Days

-The 3-day potty training method is a healthy way of introducing your child to the potty.
+This method is a healthy way of introducing your child to the potty.
 As long as he or she shows clear signs of readiness, this method of toilet training is a relaxing and pleasant experience for your child and for your aswell.

 Always remember that every child, boy or girl is different, even among brothers and sisters, each will respond to the training in his or her own way.
 Just because your child might take longer to master using the potty does not mean the three day method does not work.